 Although we are certain ceviche was not invented in Belize, we are confident Belizeans have made it their own.
 Look at it: a perfectly colorful balanced meal that includes healthy fruits (yes, tomatoes), vegetables (onions), and Caribbean shrimp freshly obtained from the Caribbean Sea, all complemented by the sour tang of limes.

 To aid with your Belize vacation withdrawals (we know those), we have asked our culinary team to share with us their best Belizean Ceviche recipe, and yes, that includes, you guessed it, the chef’s secret!

 - About half a pound of raw (uncooked) cleaned shrimp

 - 2 cups diced ripe tomatoes

 - 1 tsp salt (salt to taste)

-- Once the shrimp is prepared you will essentially make a salsa with the other ingredients.
-Chop the tomatoes and onions into nice quarter inch chunks.
-Add lime juice and salt to taste.
-Mince 10 sprigs of cilantro, I like it cut fine.
-Add the shrimp!
-If you opted for raw shrimp let it soak in the lime juice for 20-30 minutes so that is can “cook” in the acidity of the lime juice.
+6. Add the shrimp!
+If you opted for raw shrimp, let it soak in the lime juice for 20-30 minutes to “cook” in the acidity of the lime juice.